 Historic Sites

 Notable landmarks along the canal include the Ottawa Locks, Chaffey’s Lock, Jones Falls Locks, Fort Henry, and the iconic eight-flight lock system at Smiths Falls.
-Historic towns such as Merrickville and Perth offer historic architecture and museums.
+Historic towns such as Merrickville and Perth offer landmark architecture and museums.

 Recreational Activities